MicrosoftDocs/sql-docs/docs/advanced-analytics/java/java-sdk.md

 monikerRange: ">=sql-server-ver15||=sqlallproducts-allversions"
 ---

-# Java Extension SDK for Microsoft SQL Server​
+# Microsoft Extensibility SDK for Java for Microsoft SQL Server

 In CTP 2.5, we are changing the way you implement a Java program that uses the Java language extension to communicate with SQL Server.
 This will provide a better developer experience when interacting with SQL Server from Java.

 > [!Note]
 > Please note that this is a big change from previous CTPs, and that any samples you had working will need to be updated to use the SDK instead.

-We are introducing a Java extension SDK for SQL Server.
+We are introducing an extension Java SDK for SQL Server.
 This is an interface the Java extension uses to exchange data with SQL Server and to execute Java code from SQL Server.

 ## Implementation requirements